 In addition, since the adoption of the ACA, other legislation designed to keep federal healthcare costs down has been proposed or passed.
 For example, under the sequestration required by the Budget Control Act of 2011, as amended by the American Taxpayer Relief Act of 2012, Medicare payments for all items and services under Parts A and B incurred on or after April 1, 2013 have been reduced by up to 2%.
+In 2020 and 2021, during the COVID-19 pandemic, Congress passed several laws including the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and Consolidated Appropriations Act of 2021, that temporarily suspended the 2% sequestration.
+At the end of 2021, Congress passed the Protecting Medicare and American Farmers from Sequester Cuts Act, which extended the suspension on the 2% sequestration through March 31, 2022, and adjusted the sequester to 1% for the period between April 1, 2022 and June 30, 2022.
 Future federal legislation may impose further limitations on the coverage or amounts of reimbursement available for our products from governmental agencies or third-party payors.
 These limitations could have a negative impact on the demand for our products and services, and therefore on our financial position and results of operations.

 Since the enactment of the ACA, CMS continues its efforts to move away from fee for service payments for furnishing items and services in Medicare.
-On September 18, 2020 CMS released the Medicare Program; Specialty Care Models to Improve Quality of Care and Reduce Expenditures final rule.
-Within this rule, CMS implemented a Radiation Oncology Alternative Payment Model (RO-APM).
-On July 19, 2021 CMS released the Medicare Hospital Outpatient Prospective Payment System and Ambulatory Surgical Center Payment System Proposed Rule that proposed additional changes to the RO-APM.
-The RO-APM is a mandatory model that is intended to test whether changing the from a traditional volume-based fee-for-service payment model to a prospective, site neutral, modality agnostic, episode-based payment model will reduce Medicare expenditures while preserving or enhancing the quality of care.
-This model requires participation from 30% of all eligible Medicare fee-for-service radiation therapy episodes and, with a few minor exceptions, radiotherapy providers who are selected by CMS will be required to participate in this model.
-Due to the COVID-19 pandemic, implementation of the RO-APM has been delayed several times.
-Currently, The RO-APM has a five-year model performance period that is currently set to begin on January 1, 2023.
-It is unclear what impact, if any, the RO-APM and other government payer initiatives will have on our business and operating results, but uncertainties surrounding the new payment model or other initiatives could pause or otherwise delay the purchase of our products by our customers and any resulting decrease in reimbursement to our customers may result in reduced demand for our services.
+As a result of actions taken in 2020 and 2021, CMS has finalized, but not implemented a radiation oncology alternative payment model (RO-APM).
+This model was designed to determine if a site neutral, modality agnostic, episode based payment model would reduce Medicare expenditures and preserve beneficiary quality of care.
+However, due to several COVID-19 related delays and failure to gain stakeholder consensus, CMS has proposed to delay implementation of the model until future rule-making.
+As such, it remains unclear as to if or when CMS will introduce the RO-APM.
+If implemented, it is unclear what impact, if any, the RO-APM and other government payer initiatives will have on our business and operating results, but uncertainties surrounding the new payment model or other initiatives could pause or otherwise delay the purchase of our products by our customers and any resulting decrease in reimbursement to our customers may result in reduced demand for our services.